 The Titans (first gods of the earth who were defeated by the Olympians) were alarmed by the birth of Dionysus and feared his potential.
 They captured the baby Dionysus and ripped him to pieces.
 A pomegranate tree (symbol of fertility) sprouted from the earth where a drop of his blood had fallen.
 With the help of Zeus’s mother, Rhea (Titan goddess of fertility and motherhood), Dionysus rose from the dead.
 In this way, Dionysus is associated with resurrection and renewal as he was born three times.
 He was born once from his mortal mother’s womb, again from his immortal father’s thigh, and yet again from the earth.
-As a sidebar, Dionysus is also associated with bringing people back from the underworld.
+As a sidebar, Dionysus is also associated with having a guiding light and able to guide people back from the underworld.

 Dionysus spent his childhood surrounded by these adoring women and basked in the glories of nature while learning the sensuous pleasures of Earth.
 Muses inspired him with their poetry and music.
 Satyrs (half-man and half-goat) taught him the wonders of dance and exuberant sexuality.
 The sileni (part-horse and part-man) spirits of the springs and rivers, taught him wisdom.
 In time, Rhea would initiate him into the secret mysteries of women.